EVORA-project/evora-ontology/models/docs/Fungus.md

 # Class: Fungus (Fungus)

-_The fungus as a biological material_
+_The fungus as a biological material._